liontamerbc/bluebyt-wayfire/README.md

 ## Warning
 - This guide is for Archlinux and it now provides an installer.
 Some steps might not be completed.

-- All directories have been updates with a universal placeholder so it can work out of the box on all systems!
+- All directories have been updates with a universal placeholders, so it can work out of the box on all systems!

 - The ```.bin``` and ```.config``` folders are now preceded by a dot, as they should be!